Offices sale paves way for more student rooms – Daily Business

 A modern office block in central Glasgow has been sold for £9.3 million and will be demolished to make way for 527 student apartments.

-Planning consent was gained in February by new owner IQ which has acquired the building from AEW UK REIT.
+Planning consent to demolish and rebuild on the site was gained in February by IQ which has now completed the property acquisition from AEW UK REIT.

-Thevendor said sale the agreement, now finalised, had required it to “negotiate with tenants” in order to vacate the offices.
+The vendor said the sale agreement had required it to “negotiate with tenants” in order to vacate the offices.

 Laura Elkin, portfolio manager of AEW UK REIT, said: “As the culmination of a long-running business plan, we are delighted to see this sale complete.